 The Court Clinic provides a variety of evaluation and treatment services for those involved in the criminal justice system.
 This includes in-depth assessments and treatment of mental health and/or addiction issues.

-Clinical Director of Court Treatment: Eleanor Maley, LISW-S, LICDC-CS
+Program Director of AIM: Eleanor Maley, LISW-S, LICDC-CS

 Location: 909 Sycamore Street, Cincinnati, OH 45202.